 American Liver Foundation: The foundation promotes liver health and disease prevention.
 It focuses on research, education, and advocacy.
 You can sign up for an email newsletter to keep abreast of liver funding and research news.

 Crohn’s and Colitis Foundation of America: This non-profit organization wants to find the cures for these two diseases.
 It provides education and support programs as well as funding for research.
 On the website there is a wealth of information on Crohn’s and colitis especially for those newly diagnosed.

-Partnership for Prescription Assistance: The site is sponsored by pharmaceutical companies and assists low-income, uninsured, or underinsured patients to prescription assistance programs, many of which provide medicines for free or nearly free.
+Medicine Assistance Tool: The site is sponsored by pharmaceutical companies and assists low-income, uninsured, or underinsured patients to prescription assistance programs, many of which provide medicines for free or nearly free.